mattermost/docs/source/collaborate/invite-people.rst

 .. note::

   - A System Admin can invalidate all active invitation links via **System Console > Authentication > Signup > Invalidate pending email invites**.
   - If you can't invite others to the team, contact your system admin for assistance.
-You may not have sufficent permissions to do so, or :ref:`email invitations may not be enabled <configure/authentication-configuration-settings:signup enableemailinvitations>`.
+You may not have sufficent permissions to do so, or :ref:`email invitations may not be enabled <configure/authentication-configuration-settings:enable email invitations>`.

 .. tab:: Web/Desktop